 If you are harmed by an employee of a hospital, the medical facility is usually held responsible if the employee hurts a patient by acting negligently and incompetently.
 If the employee is negligent, careless or fails to follow proper procedures the hospital will usually be held liable for any resulting injuries to the patient.

 Hospitals are fast-moving environments with complicated procedures and equipment.
 Not every mistake made at a hospital constitutes medical malpractice.
-If a mistake or the failure to follow procedures does not harm a patient, there are no grounds for a medical malpractice lawsuit.
+If a mistake or the failure to follow procedures does not harm a patient, there are no grounds for a hospital negligence lawsuit.

 What Are the Main Types of Neglect at Maryland Hospitals?

 Hospitals can fail patients in many different ways.
-Some types of medical malpractice such as leaving a surgical sponge in a patient may be obvious evidence of mistakes once they come to light.
+Some types of hospital neglect such as leaving a surgical sponge in a patient may be obvious evidence of mistakes once they come to light.
 Others are less apparent.
 Here are some common types of hospital neglect and malpractice.

 Often mistakes made during surgery can be horrific.
 Surgical sponges and instruments have been left in patients.
 Incisions are made in the wrong places.
 In some cases, the wrong patient has been operated on.